35e/css-themes/README.md

 - Refresh the website to see the result
 (Please watch [this official tutorial](https://www.youtube.com/watch?v=fCVvGwoF5cQ) if you're having difficulties installing the theme)

 ![Extension](./tutorial/manual/stylus.png)

+### Safari
+Please watch this [video tutorial](https://youtu.be/x1r3-L7pdYQ?t=14).
+You'll just have to copy and paste the content of the `theme.css` into the extension and it should work.